-For our first interview dedicated to filmmakers linked to the Synthwave universe, we decided to contact the French directors ‘Steh Ickerman’.
-Raphael & Savitri has made several hight quality videos for various companies and recently a fantastic clip for ‘Carpenter Brut’.
+For our first interview dedicated to filmmakers linked to the Synthwave universe, we decided to contact the French directors ‘Seth Ickerman’.
+Raphael & Savitri have made several high quality videos for various companies and recently a fantastic clip for ‘Carpenter Brut’.
 They concentrated themselves on the sequel of ‘Turbo Killer’ named ‘Blood Machines’ but also, in parallel, their first feature film ‘Ickerman’ .
 The interview therefore focuses on these subjects by disclosing their main cinematic influences and many other things.
-A good opportunity to support them in their projects, however ambitious that they are.
+A good opportunity to support them in their projects, however ambitious.
 Happy reading to all!

-Retro Synthwave: Hello Raphaël and Savitri, could you tell us how you met each other?
+Retro Synthwave: Hello Raphaël and Savitri, could you tell us how you met?
 And did you study in a film school?
 If not, how did you achieve such quality in SFX?

-How did high circles like Samsung, LG and Ubisoft gave you some attention that quick?
+How did high circles like Samsung, LG and Ubisoft give you some attention that quick?

 We base our work on a highly important visual aspect.
 We give a real artistic direction to our projects on top of directing.
 That is why brands like it.

-Everything started off with ‘Kaydara’ being the story of a bounty hunter chasing Neon from Matrix.
-What were your purposes to spend 6 years on such a project?
+Everything started off with ‘Kaydara’ being the story of a bounty hunter chasing Neo from The Matrix.
+What were your reasons for spending 6 years on such a project?

 A youthful mistake!